gavinmcfarland/flex-gap-polyfill/README.md

 ## Kown limitations

-- Incompatible when `margin: auto` and `gap` are used together, to get around this create a wrapper which `margin: auto` is applied to
+- Must use a wrapper div when using `margin: auto` or `background`.
-- Percentage gaps aren't that reliable if the container has a width determined by its content, ie not full width of parent container
+- Percentage gaps aren't reliable if the container is not full width of parent container
 - Width of flex items with percentages vary slightly from spec because of negative margin on container.

 View the [demo page](https://limitlessloop.github.io/flex-gap-polyfill/) for various test cases of the polyfill in action.